Stara Moravica

 Stara Moravica (Стара Моравица; Bácskossuthfalva or Ómoravica; Alt-Morawitza) is a village located in the Bačka Topola municipality, in the North Bačka District of Serbia.
 It is situated in the Autonomous Province of Vojvodina.
-The village has a Hungarian ethnic majority and its population numbering 5,699 people (2002 census).
+The village has a Hungarian ethnic majority and its population numbering 3,909 people.

 Etymology

 Its name has changed many times throughout history: or 20 versions can be listed.
 The story begins with the settlements of the Avar period: Okor, Omar, then Omarica, Omaricsa, Omorovics, Omarocsa.
 The name Omorovica appeared in Turkish times.
 Similar versions were included until the turn of the century: Omorovicza, Bács-Omorovicza, Ómorovicza.
 From 1907 Kossuthfalva and from 1912 Bácskossuthfalva was the official name of the village.

 History

 Between 1782 and 1786, Hungarians settled in Stara Moravica.

 Geography

 It is situated halfway between Belgrade and Budapest in a geographical region of Bačka.